Tareq-Khalil/TANMDSMR_Kawaiii/Readme.md

 # The Angel Next Door Spoils Me Rotten - Fan Website

-A comprehensive fan website for the anime series "The Angel Next Door Spoils Me Rotten" (Otonari no Tenshi-sama ni Itsu no Ma ni ka Dame Ningen ni Sareteita Ken).
-This project demonstrates modern web development techniques while providing an engaging platform for anime fans.
+A fan website for the anime series "The Angel Next Door Spoils Me Rotten" (Otonari no Tenshi-sama ni Itsu no Ma ni ka Dame Ningen ni Sareteita Ken).
 ## About the Project

 This website serves as a central hub for fans of the romantic comedy anime series.
 It combines informational content with interactive features to create an immersive fan experience.
 The site includes character profiles, episode tracking functionality, an image gallery, user reviews, and news updates.